CALL for Sacred Conversations to End Racism Facilitator Applications

 - Invite the leadership of your church to participate in all four phases of SC2ER

-The Facilitator Guide has been developed to assist facilitators guide participants through SC2ER Journey Modules.
+The Facilitator Study Guide has been developed to assist facilitators guide participants through SC2ER Journey Modules.
 Facilitators are available each week to engage participants more deeply in the material and journey.
 Interactive weekly sessions allows the group and individuals to feel and experience the sessions as they unfold through music, artwork, and videos embedded within the UCC SC2ER website.
 Facilitators are encouraged to purchase and review the following resources throughout the year.
 Facilitators-in-training are not required to purchase and view all of the resources prior to the January 2020 training session.

 Required Videos – DVD and Blu-Ray are available for purchase from Amazon.
 If you are an Amazon Prime subscriber some videos are free.
 If not you’re not a subscriber, viewing the DVD/Blu-Ray videos may be possible through a local library by request.